unicode

 ways are split on non UTF character boundaries.
 In this case an

-tuple is returned instead of the error
+incomplete tuple is returned instead of the error

 tuple.
-It consists of the same parts as the error
+It consists of the same parts as the error tuple, but

-the tag is incomplete
+the tag is incomplete instead of error and the

 last element is always guaranteed to be a binary consisting of